Telecommunications in the Philippines: Mobile prefixes used

-Mobile Numbers are coded base on network providers ranging from 0800 to 0999, and international code for Philippines replace the zero to make an international call to the Philippines that would make it +63800 to +63999.
+Mobile Numbers are coded base on network providers ranging from 0813 to 0999, and international code for Philippines replace the zero to make an international call to the Philippines that would make it +63813 to +63999.

 Mobile market

 Considered one of the most profitable industries, telecoms have emerged in the country due to it becoming a necessity and its product life cycle.
 The mobile market of the Philippines has been run by the duopoly of Smart together with Globe Telecom.
 The two companies have a very tight hold on the industry but they continue to fight for more subscribers and they are in a race to introduce new services.
 However, both still lost subscribers during 2017 as the market went through consolidation.

-Although based in the Philippines, there is foreign ownership in PLDT (76%) and Globe (73%)—resulting a duopoly in the telecom industry.
-Anthony Salim is one of them, which is the biggest controlling stockholder of PLDT through Hong Kong based First Pacific Company Limited, which led him to establish and expand in the Philippines as a conglomerate.
+Although based in the Philippines, there was alleged foreign ownership in PLDT (76%) and Globe (73%)—resulting a duopoly in the telecom industry.
+As alleged by the journalst Rigoberto Tiglao, Anthony Salim is the biggest controlling stockholder of PLDT through Hong Kong based First Pacific Company Limited, which led him to establish and expand in the Philippines as a conglomerate.
+This however is countered by legal disclosures of PLDT which as of June 30, 2025 details foreign ownership to 11.21% if only counting voting common shares, and maximum of 20.40% if also including voting preferred shares.